beval1/emporium/README.md

 </ul>

  <h2>Functionality</h2>
- There are three types of users - user, admin and seller
+ There are three types of users - user, admin and seller <br />
  Admins can:
         <ul>
             <li>create categories</li>